aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_column-procedures-and-functions/gmp_column_setasmultiobjective.rst

        multi-objective problem is an LP or MIP.
 See the Multi-Objective Optimization section in the CPLEX Help or the Gurobi Help for more information.

+    -  The *abstol* and *reltol* arguments are meaningless for the objective(s) with the lowest priority.

 Example
 -------